tombetthauser/stable-diffusion/README.md

 <!-- ### Alt Text -->

 ### Text Encoder
 A black box function that takes text as input and outputs a compressed / latent representation of that text.
-We don't care about the internal architecture but it is a neural net containing wieghts that has inputs, outputs and a loss function.
+We don't care about the internal architecture but it is a neural net containing weights that has inputs, outputs and a loss function.

 ### Image Encoder
 A black box function that takes an image as input and outputs a compressed / latent representation of that image.
 Again we don't care about the internal architecture but it is also a neural net containing weights that has inputs, outputs and a loss function.